pwjablonski/cn-sta-pitch/SLIDES.md

 - Will be engaged in a hands-on tech activity while at company
 - Learn about different tech careers in "career stations" activity

+Note:
+I think this is kind of dry, but i am not sure what else to add, especially since we don't know exactly who the partners will be.

 <!-- .slide: data-background="#00FECD" -->

 ---